Trump sees progress in Mexico talks but 'not nearly enough'

 "We are optimistic," he said at a news conference at the Mexican Embassy.

 Without a deal, the first tariffs -- 5% taxes on imports from Mexico, eventually increasing to 25% -- are to go into effect next Monday, and Trump has said that is "more likely" than not to occur despite the stiff and vocal opposition from many fellow Republicans.
-Trump has been seething for months about the spike in migrants trying to cross the southern border and has proposed a series of increasingly radical solutions, including completely sealing the U.S.-Mexico border and renewing his controversial family separation policy.
+His goal is to persuade Mexican leaders to do more to keep would-be migrants from other Central American countries from travelling across Mexico to the American border.

-Most of the migrants trying to enter the country are from Guatemala, Honduras and El Salvador, countries wracked by gangs, violence and poverty.
+Most are from Guatemala, Honduras and El Salvador, countries wracked by gangs, violence and poverty.
 Many of the travellers are expected to eventually request asylum.

+The tariffs carry enormous economic implications for both countries, and politically they underscore a major ideological split between Trump and his party.
+Trump has increasingly relied on tariffs as a bludgeon to try to force other nations to bend to his will, dismissing warnings, including from fellow Republicans, about the likely impacts on American manufacturers and consumers.

 Administration officials have said Mexico can prevent the tariffs by securing its southern border with Guatemala, cracking down on criminal smuggling organizations and entering into a "safe third country agreement" that would make it difficult for those who enter Mexico from other countries to claim asylum in the U.S.

-The U.S., however, has not proposed any concrete benchmarks or metrics to assess whether Mexico is sufficiently stemming the migrant flow from Central America.
+The U.S., however, has not proposed any concrete benchmarks or metrics to assess whether the U.S. ally is sufficiently stemming the migrant flow from Central America.
 And it is unclear whether even those steps would be enough to satisfy Trump on illegal immigration, a signature issue of his presidency and one that he sees as crucial to his 2020 re-election campaign.

-Heading into the meeting, which Mexico requested, White House officials had downplayed expectations, saying the U.S. delegation was willing to listen to Mexico's ideas for meeting Trump's demands, but did not expect a deal to emerge Wednesday.

-And it remained unclear what kind of deal could be struck with Trump out of the country.

-Nonetheless, some Republican lawmakers who have been in talks with officials from both countries were increasingly hopeful a proposal could be reached that would satisfy Trump, or least delay the tariffs and buy more time.

-GOP Sen. Ron Johnson of Wisconsin said Wednesday he called the Mexican ambassador to underscore that Trump was "serious" about the tariffs and that it's unclear if Congress would be able to muster enough votes to block them.
+GOP Sen. Ron Johnson of Wisconsin said Wednesday he called the Mexican ambassador to underscore that Trump was "serious" about the tariffs and that it's unclear if Congress would be able to muster enough votes to block them from a presidential veto.

 "I just wanted to make sure the Mexican ambassador realized" the situation, Johnson said.
 "If he enacts those tariffs, they're not going to be overridden."